-Failure to Report/Present Auditable Records (Ohio Rev. Code §1724.06- CICs and § 1726.12- DCs)
+Failure to Report/Present Auditable Records (Ohio Rev. Code §1724.06- CICs and § 1726.12-DCs)

-- Additionally, the Auditor of State must certify corporations to the Secretary of State in the following two circumstances: - If a Corporation files its annual report more than 90 days delinquent (i.e., does not file its annual GAAP financial statement report within 120 days of its fiscal year end). - If a Corporation does not present auditable records within 90 days of a determination by the Auditor of State that a corporation is unauditable. - ➤ Upon certification, the Secretary of State is to cancel the Corporation's articles of incorporation until the deficiency is remedied. - For more information, see AOS Bulletin 2001-003.
+- ➤ Additionally, the Auditor of State must certify corporations to the Secretary of State in the following two circumstances: - If a Corporation files its annual report more than 90 days delinquent (i.e., does not file its annual GAAP financial statement report within 120 days of its fiscal year end). - If a Corporation does not present auditable records within 90 days of a determination by the Auditor of State that a corporation is unauditable. - > The certifications are issued by the Legal Division once the regional chief auditor receives approval from the Chief Deputy Auditor. - ➤ Upon certification, the Secretary of State is to cancel the Corporation's articles of incorporation until the deficiency is remedied. - For more information, see AOS Bulletin 2001-003.